sepluginloader/PluginTemplate/README.md

 5. Open the solution in Visual Studio or Rider
 6. Make a test build, it should deploy the resulting files to their respective target folders (see them in the build log)
 7. Test that the empty plugin can be enabled in Plugin Loader (client), Torch Server's UI and the Dedicated Server's UI
-8. You can delete the `ReplaceGuidsAndRename.py` from the project
+8. Delete the `ReplaceGuidsAndRename.py` from the Shared project and the working copy folder (not needed anymore)
 9. Replace the contents of this file with the description of your plugin

 _You can skip steps depending on your specific targets._